 It's like focusing on making it to class for the final exam but neglecting to do any studying.

 Everything you do online is a combination of purpose, process and tools.
 A website is a tool.
-SEO is a process.
+SEO is a tool.
 When you're playing around online, it's usually a good idea to bring those two together.
 However, what I find happens more often than not is that clients focus more on just getting a website seen and totally whiff on what's supposed to happen next.

 To use a baseball analogy, when it comes to online marketing, think of yourself as the pitcher.
 Think of your website as the catcher.
 You throw everything you can at your website in the way of traffic.
 You do a little SEO, a little social media, perhaps a little paid advertising.

 Your website's job is to catch all of that traffic and then do something with it.